Aruna Miller: Highway work zone safety

 During her tenure, Miller has worked on issues involving transportation issues, including mass transit projects like the Red Line and Purple Line, and in promoting STEM education.
 In April 2023, following a car crash that resulted in the deaths of six highway workers, Governor Moore appointed Miller to chair the Work Zone Safety Work Group.
 This group was tasked with developing policy recommendations to prevent future work zone accidents.
 Under Miller's leadership, the Work Zone Safety Work Group proposed several key measures, including modifications to existing state laws to authorize the use of unmanned cameras in work zones and increased penalties for speeding in these areas.
 These recommendations were incorporated into the Maryland Road Worker Protection Act of 2024, which Miller testified for in both houses of the Maryland General Assembly.
 The bill was subsequently passed and signed into law by Governor Moore.
 In early 2025, following implementation of the new work zone speed enforcement law, Maryland issued over 48,000 speeding citations in work zones within the first two months.
 During National Work Zone Awareness Week, Miller emphasized the law’s purpose, calling reckless driving “a dangerous weapon.”
 Following the resignation of Maryland Transportation Secretary Paul Wiedefeld in July 2025, Miller was tasked with leading a nationwide search for his replacement.

 Substance abuse prevention

-As Lieutenant Governor, Miller chairs the Maryland Overdose Response Advisory Council, which is involved with efforts to reduce overdose deaths and expand access to treatment.
+As lieutenant governor, Miller chairs the Maryland Overdose Response Advisory Council, which is involved with efforts to reduce overdose deaths and expand access to treatment.
 In this position, she has overseen the launch of a statewide overdose data dashboard to provide real-time data and guide policy interventions.
+In 2025, Maryland recorded its fourth consecutive year of declining overdose deaths in the state, which had also fallen to a ten-year low.